What we do:

 Director and Co-founder

 Aged 16 onwards, I worked in a supermarket, bakery, petrol station, off-license, mobile phone shop and telesales company, but, after graduating with a first-class honours degree, I became an editorial assistant at Accountancy Magazine – my first step into journalism and a springboard into the European Parliament and the Beijing Olympics Committee.

 Now, I have 17 years’ communications experience, eight years of which have been dedicated to science communication.
 I also taught French and English to secondary school and university students, here in the UK and in China.

-I’m passionate about STEAM education, effective science communication, and good, sound careers advice.
-And I’m not just saying that because I’m the Editorial Director of a STEAM education and science communication platform.
+I’m passionate about education, science communication, and good, sound careers advice.
 Check out my profile on Sci-Comm Consulting: scicomsult.com

 Most likely to say (to my children): “Wow, that’s really cool!
 What is it?!”